 Most employees are keen to learn and improve, but struggle to find learning to help them develop their skills when they need it most.
 What you are doing now is futureproofing your organization.
 It’s likely that face-to-face will see a decline for a range of reasons – environmental impact of travel and cost savings being just two.

 Digital learning is an opportunity to make personalized, relevant learning accessible to people when and where they need it.
 And, at this time that ‘where’ is at home.
-Offering learners an online learning experience not only fulfills that need but also de-risks the organisation.
+Offering learners an online learning experience not only fulfills that need but also de-risks the organization.

-The big elearning debate in 2020
+The big elearning debate (post pandemic!)

-This year came as a bit of a surprise to everyone!
+Last year came as a bit of a surprise to everyone!
 What we all thought would be the biggest training trends when it comes to face to face and online training, changed very abruptly.
-Industry research and our own survey data show how there are three distinct future training trends shaping up and marking the 2020 elearning debate.
+Industry research and our own survey data show how there are three distinct future training trends shaping up and marking the elearning debate.
 Here’s the wash-up of the trends and the statistics to back it up:

 - The “Zoom boom” and the rise and fall of virtual instructor-led training – At the start of the pandemic we witnessed a sharp increase in the use of VILT.
 67% of organizations moved their face to face training classes.
 A few months later though this dropped to 36%.
 The fact is that face-to-face training sessions don’t translate well directly into effective virtual learning experiences.
 And, they don’t scale well!
-Organizations released they needed a sustainable and scalable solution.
+Organizations realized they needed a sustainable and scalable solution.

-- The emergence of elearning as a great alternative -Brandon Hall Group found that by mid-June 2020, 68% of organizations were turning to elearning as a sustainable alternative to face to face learning.
+- The emergence of elearning as a great alternative – Brandon Hall Group found that by mid-June 2020, 68% of organizations were turning to elearning as a sustainable alternative to face to face learning.
 In fact, our research shows that 82% of organizations plan to start producing more digital learning.